thesephist/dotfiles/README.md

 These files are very specifically for configuring the UC Berkeley's [Open Computing Facility workstations](https://www.ocf.berkeley.edu/).

-OCF workstations are thin clients that load configurations from an NFS volume on login, and these dotfiles are copied over to the local tempfs for the session.
+OCF workstations are thin clients that load configurations from an NFS volume on login, and these dotfiles are copied over to the local sshfs for the session.

 ## sh/